linode/docs/docs/applications/remote-desktop/using-vnc-to-operate-a-desktop-on-ubuntu-16-04.md

     [![The VNC password prompt.](/docs/assets/1657-vnc-3-2.png)](/docs/assets/1638-vnc-3.png)

-After connecting, you will be greeted with a blank gray screen since the desktop processes have not yet been started.
+After connecting, you will see a blank gray screen since the desktop processes have not yet been started.
 In the next section we will configure your Linode to launch a full desktop.

 ### Linux